HighCapable/YukiHookAPI/docs-source/src/en/guide/quick-start.md

   com.highcapable.yukihookapi:
     api:
       version: +
-    # ❗Must be added when used as an Xposed Module, otherwise optional
+    # Must be added when used as an Xposed Module, otherwise optional
     ksp-xposed:
       version-ref: <this>::api
   ...